jpjones76/SeisIO.jl/README.md

 ## 2017-07-04
 * Updated for Julia v0.6.0.
 Compatibility with earlier versions is not guaranteed.
 Please report any deprecation warnings!

-## 2017-04-19
-* Moved pol_sort to the Polarization project.
-* SeisIO data files now include searchable indices at the end of each file.
-  + This change is backwards-compatible and won't affect the ability to read existing files.
-  + A file index contains the following information, written in this order:
-    - (length = ∑\_j∑\_i length(S.id[i])\_i) IDs for each trace in each object
-    - (length = 3∑\_j S.n\_j) start and end times and byte indices of each trace in each object. (time unit = integer μs from Unix epoch)
-    - Byte index to start of IDs.
-    - Byte index to start of Ints.

-## Known Issues (2017-07-16)
+## Known Issues (2017-07-24)
-* Julia 0.6.0 slowed batch_read execution time by roughly a factor of 4; it currently offers only ~10-20% speedup over standard file read methods and is not useful in present form.
-This is slated for an eventual rewrite.
+* batch_read is no longer useful.
+Julia 0.6.0 slowed batch_read execution time by roughly a factor of 4; it currently offers only ~10-20% speedup over standard file read methods.
 * Rarely, SeedLink! can cause a Julia session to hang by failing to initialize a connection.

 # Current Functionality